 Throughout his very productive career, Ken remained a Professor of Physical Geography at the University of Southampton, where, over the years, he also served as Head of School, Dean of Science, and Deputy Vice-Chancellor.
 Ken wrote extensively about geomorphology and many of his books remain standard texts.
 He is credited with bringing the study of paleohydrology to Europe.

 A full tribute for Ken can be found via the University of Southampton website.
-An obituary will be published in The Geographical Journal in due course.
+An obituary for Ken has been published in The Geographical Journal.

 By placing a booking, you are permitting us to store and use your (and any other attendees) details in order to fulfil the booking.